mtgjson/mtgjson-website/docs/data-models/legalities/README.md

 # Legalities

-The Legalities data model describes a list of play formats that are legal for a specific card.
+The Legalities data model describes a list of legalities in  play formats for a specific card.

 **Parent model:** [Card](../card/), [Card (Atomic)](../card-atomic/), [Card (Deck)](../card-deck/)
 **Parent property:** `legalities`